{Franciscan 360: A safe place for comprehensive compassion}

 {Generations thrive through Friars Club’s mission}

-It’s the kind of testimonial often heard by Sandy Sieben, vice president for operations at the Franciscan Friars Club of Cincinnati for the past four years.
+It’s the kind of testimonial often heard by Sandy Sieben, vice president for operations at the Friars Club of Cincinnati for the past four years.

 “I played here.
 My son played here.
 And I want my grandson to play here,” said one grandpa bringing a child to enroll in the Friars Club program, which offers basketball, baseball and martial arts, along with a variety of sports programs and education to urban youth.